beehive-lab/TornadoVM/assembly/src/docs/8_BATCH.md

 ### Current Limitations

-There are a set of limitations with the current implementation of batch processing.
+There is a set of limitations with the current implementation of batch processing.

 1. All arrays passed to the input methods to be compiled to the target device have to have the same data type and size.
 1. We only support arrays of primitives that are passed as arguments.
 This means that scope arrays in batches are not currently supported.